Why Are bees Good Pollinators?

 What is it about bees that makes them so perfect for the job of pollinating flowers?
 The answer lies in a set of physical features and biological drives, including:

-• their hairy legs and bodies easily collect pollen that is transferred from the male to female parts, thus enabling pollination to occur
+• their hairy legs and bodies easily collect pollen and transfer it between flowers, thus enabling pollination to occur;

-• the variety and size and shape of bee bodies, meaning there's a bee suitable for most flower pollination tasks
+• bee species vary in shape, size, and floral preference, meaning there's a bee suitable for most flower pollination tasks;

 • they provide their pollination services for free!